 RA inflammation can cause scarring and damage to lungs, and a condition called pulmonary fibrosis.
 With time, damage makes breathing harder.

-Research from the National Library of Medicine finds 40 percent of people with RA have pulmonary fibrosis.
-And 10 to 20 percent of deaths in patients with RA are related to lung problems, this according to one report in Rheumatic Diseases Clinics of North America.
+Research from the National Library of Medicine finds 40% of people with RA have pulmonary fibrosis.
+And around 10 to 20% of deaths in patients with RA are related to lung problems, this according to one report in Rheumatic Diseases Clinics of North America.

 It is important to mention any breathing difficulties you are having with your doctor, regardless of how minor they seem.
 Shortness of breath is the most common symptom of a lung problem.